RoccoRakete/hyprland-dots/README.md

 bind = , XF86AudioLowerVolume , exec , ags run-js "audio.speaker.volume -= 0.05; indicator.speaker()"
 ```
 ... this triggers the OSD to show up too!
-This should with brightness control too, but I can't verify this, since I'm not using Linux on a Laptop.
+This should work with brightness control too, but I can't verify this, since I'm not using Linux on a Laptop.

 # 📜 **Installation**
 If you install [ags](https://github.com/Aylur/ags/wiki/installation) and [Hyprland](https://wiki.hyprland.org/Getting-Started/Installation/) you're 99% ready to go.